 The Lake George Association helps organize volunteers to count loons on Lake George as part of an annual loon monitoring program aimed at determining the relative health of the population of this signature Adirondack bird.
-This program is part of the Annual Loon Census of the Adirondack Cooperative Loon Program.
+This program is part of the Adirondack Center for Loon Conservation.

-The 2018 census will take place on Saturday, July 21 from 8:00am-9:00am.
+The 2020 census will take place on Saturday, July 18 from 8:00 a.m. and 9:00 a.m.
 To take part, call or e-mail us and let us know a location on Lake George that you are interested in monitoring.
 We will provide you with the data collection forms that you will need.

-Each summer since 2007, LGA has coordinated volunteers for the Adirondack Annual Common Loon Census.
-The Annual Loon Census is a project of the Wildlife Conservation Society Adirondack Program and is conducted in partnership with the Adirondack Center for Loon Conservation.
-For more information about other conservation projects of WCS’ Adirondack Program, please visit www.wcsadirondacks.org.
+Each summer since 2007, LGA has coordinated volunteers for the annual Loon census on Lake George, part of an Adirondack-wide study.
+The program and is conducted in partnership with the Adirondack Center for Loon Conservation.

 Check out these publications about loons in the Adirondacks